PrabakarNallamuthu/iOS-sample/README.md

 ---

 Happy experimenting! 🚀
-This project is your sandbox for learning how to interact with mimik runtimes, the developer console, and edge microservices directly from an iOS app — while following along with the official [mimik tutorials](https://devdocs.mimik.com/tutorials).
+ggThis project is your sandbox for learning how to interact with mimik runtimes, the developer console, and edge microservices directly from an iOS app — while following along with the official [mimik tutorials](https://devdocs.mimik.com/tutorials).